UofABioinformaticsHub/Intro-Bash-Sept-2017/notes/4_RegularExpressions.md

 ```

 Note that this will print the line numbers.
-*Were all these lines at the beginnning of the file?*
+*Were all these lines at the beginning of the file?*

 ### Regular Expressions Task 1
 {:.no_toc}